- How do I install Antfly?

 Open up a new terminal and run:

-antfly swarm 2>&1 | tee "antfly.log"You should see logs indicating the metadata server and storage nodes are starting.
+antfly swarm 2>&1 | tee "antfly.log"You should see logs indicating the metadata server, storage nodes, and Termite are starting.
 The API will be available at http://localhost:8080.

 You can also access the web dashboard at http://localhost:8080 to manage tables, run queries, and monitor your cluster.